threadheap/serviceless/README.md

 - [ ] aggregate logs for multiple services
 - [ ] add configuration file to deploy in band services that rely on each other
+- [ ] save and restore `.serverless` folders to use as deployment artifacts for CI/CD tools
+- [ ] git integration to show and deploy changed services

 Contributions
 ===